Minimally Invasive Total Hip Replacement

 - MRI, to get more detailed information about your hip

 - Electrocardiogram (ECG), to make sure your heart rhythm is normal

 Follow any other instructions from your healthcare provider.

 What happens during total hip replacement?

-Your healthcare provider can help explain the details of your particular surgery.
+Your surgeon can help explain the details of your particular surgery.
 The details of your hip replacement surgery will depend on the nature of the injury and the surgical approach.
-An orthopedic surgeon and a team of specialized healthcare professionals will do the surgery.
+An orthopedic surgeon assisted by a team of specialized healthcare professionals will do the surgery.
 The whole procedure may take a few hours.
 In general, you can expect the following:

 - You will get general or spinal anesthesia so that you’ll sleep through the surgery and won’t feel any pain or discomfort during the procedure.
 (Or you may get local anesthesia and a medicine to relax you while keeping you awake.)

-- A healthcare professional will carefully watch your vital signs, like your heart rate and blood pressure, during the surgery.
+- An anesthesiologist will carefully watch your vital signs, like your heart rate and blood pressure, during the surgery.

 - Your surgeon will make an incision over the outside of your hip, cutting through your skin and muscle.
 Your surgeon may make 1 or 2 small incisions.

 - Your surgeon will take your femoral head out of the hip joint socket.
-He or she will remove your femoral head and replace it with a metal or ceramic one.
+They will remove your femoral head and replace it with a metal or ceramic one.